deta/space-docs/src/content/docs/publish/discovery-md.md

 Use the `tagline` to provide a short description of your app, with a maximum of `69` characters.
 This will be shown across Discovery on both the app's page, and in featured sections or search.

-Your app’s `tagline` is intended to summarize your app in a concise phrase.
+Your app's `tagline` is intended to summarize your app in a concise phrase.
 Avoid generic descriptions and instead highlight features or typical uses of your app.

 Here's an example: